 In the absence of a safe vaccination program, the best way to protect yourself against dengue is to eliminate mosquito breeding sites around the home, ie remove or drain anything that may collect small pools of water during the rainy season.
-We also recommended wearing long sleeves, long trousers and to use insect repellant, even during the daytime in the rainy season.
+We also recommend wearing long sleeves, long trousers and to use insect repellant, even during the daytime in the rainy season.

 An interesting approach to lessen community exposure to the dengue virus has recently shown great promise.
 It’s a form of biological control whereby Aedes mosquitos are deliberately infected with a bacterium (called Wolbachia) and then released into the wild.

 This bacterium not only does no harm to the mosquito but actually infers a survival advantage to her compared to other, non-infected mosquitos.
 The second part of this ‘two-card trick’ is that the Wolbachia bacterium is passed into the mosquito’s eggs and so all future generations of mosquitos will carry the bacterium also.